 When Alcibiades got to Sparta, he made a deal with the Spartans.
 If they would let him stay in Sparta, he would help them win the Peloponnesian War by giving them good advice.
-They agreed, and the first thing Alcibiades told the Spartans was that they should build a navy and use it to destroy the Sicilian Expedition.
+The Spartans agreed, and the first thing Alcibiades told the Spartans was that they should build a navy and use it to destroy the Sicilian Expedition.

 When this plan worked, the Spartans thought Alcibiades was really smart.
-Alcibiades also advised them to lay a permanent siege to Athens, instead of only in the summertime.
+Alcibiades also advised the Spartans to lay a permanent siege to Athens, instead of only in the summertime.
 That worked too.
 But after a while, Alcibiades got into trouble in Sparta, too.
 People said he had been kissing the wife of one of the Spartan kings.
 He had to leave Sparta quickly.